 Chicken is one of our members’ top tracked foods and it’s easy to see why—white meat poultry is delicious, satisfying, and has less cholesterol and saturated fat than meats like beef, pork, and lamb.

-When is chicken a ZeroPoint food and when is it not?
+When is chicken one of my ZeroPoint foods and when is it not?

-The following ARE ZeroPoint foods on Blue and Purple:
+The following ARE ZeroPoint foods for WeightWatchers members:

-Chicken breast, skinless, boneless, whole, ground or deli-sliced, raw, cooked, or smoked in 0 SmartPoints®-value sauces or spices
+Chicken breast: skinless, boneless, whole, ground or deli-sliced; raw, cooked, or smoked in 0 Points-value sauces or spices

-Ground chicken or turkey must be labeled “breast” or “extra lean” or at least 98% fat free/2% fat
+Ground chicken or turkey that is labeled “breast” or “extra lean” or at least 98% fat free/2% fat

-Deli meat should be specifically skinless chicken or turkey breast
+Deli meat that is specifically skinless chicken or turkey breast

-If the product contains less than 2% of non-zero Points ingredients (sugar, oil, food starch), it is still considered a ZeroPoint food.
+If the product contains less than 2% of non-ZeroPoint ingredients (sugar, oil, food starch), it is still considered a ZeroPoint food.

-Why are other lean meats (like beef) not on the ZeroPoint list?
+Why are other lean meats (like beef) not on my ZeroPoint foods list?